 (1) The regulations may provide for any matter necessary for the protection or management of a fish habitat protection area.

-(2) Without limiting subsection (1), the regulations may prohibit or regulate —
+(2) Without limiting subsection (1), the regulations may —

-(a) entry to a fish habitat protection area by persons, boats, aircraft or other things;
+(a) prohibit or regulate entry to a fish habitat protection area by persons, boats, aircraft or other things;

-(b) fishing or aquatic eco-tourism in a fish habitat protection area or any other activity that may affect the fish habitat protection area;
+(b) prohibit or regulate aquatic eco-tourism in a fish habitat protection area or any other activity that may affect the fish habitat protection area;

+(ca) prohibit or regulate fishing in a fish habitat protection area;

-(c) moorings, jetties, rafts and other constructions in a fish habitat protection area.
+(c) prohibit or regulate moorings, jetties, rafts and other constructions in a fish habitat protection area;

+(d) prescribe fees or charges for admission to a fish habitat protection area or any part of a fish habitat protection area and for the use of any land or facilities in a fish habitat protection area, and provide for the payment and method of collection of the fees or charges.

+[Section 120 amended by No. 43 of 2011 s.
+42.]

 Division 2 — Abrolhos Islands reserve

 121. Regulations relating to Abrolhos Islands reserve